EU Settled Status

 Only the following individuals are qualified to apply from outside the UK for the EU Settlement Scheme:

-• People who have a UK citizen living abroad, sometimes referred to as a Surinder Singh application process.
-You have to be one of the following: a dependent parent or grandparent, spouse, partner, kid or grandchild under 21 or another dependent
+- People who have a UK citizen living abroad, sometimes referred to as a Surinder Singh application process.
+You have to be one of the following: a dependent parent or grandparent, spouse, partner, kid or grandchild under 21 or another dependent relative.

-To enter the UK, any other candidates who do not fall under one of these categories must submit an application for a family permit.
+To enter the UK, any other candidates who do not fall under one of these categories must apply for a family permit.

 7. Does BS Immigration help with Settled Status applications?